 Financial advisors can greatly enhance their productivity and their ability to serve a large book of business if they are supported by one or more sales assistants.
 However, in many financial services firms, financial advisors must fund the pay of their sales assistants, in whole or in part, out of their own compensation (see below).

 Typical Schedule: The Bureau of Labor Statistics reports that 24% work more than 50 hours per week.
 However, the actual time commitment can be much heavier (60-80 hours per week or more), both for those starting out in the field and for established financial advisors committed to delivering excellent service and to growing their business.

 What's to Like: Financial advisors have a high degree of professional autonomy, more akin to being an independent entrepreneur than a corporate employee.
 There is a close correlation between performance and reward, with virtually unlimited earnings potential.
 Do your job well, and you make a discernible, positive impact on your clients' lives.

 What's Not to Like: The pressures on a financial advisor to process a constant avalanche of information, to make quick decisions under uncertainty that, if wrong, can be costly to clients, to sell constantly and to justify yourself daily can be overwhelming for some people.

-For More Information: Follow the links below for more detail on compensation, credentials, career advancement and more.
+For More Information on Financial Advisor Careers: Follow the links below for more detail on compensation, credentials, career advancement and more.